ms606/How-Javascript-Works/README.md

             e.g. var a = 100; `

 ### Functions properties:
-1. Pass a function in to a variable. var stuff = function(){}
+1. Assign a function to a variable. var stuff = function(){}
-2. Pass a function into a function. function a(fn) {
+2. Pass a function into an arguments. function a(fn) {
         fn()
     }
-3. Return a function from a function function b() {
+3. Return a function as values from another function. function b() {
         return function c() {console.log('bye'))
     }

+### HOF Higher Order Functions:
+    They are just functions that can take a function as an argument or returns another function.
+Higher order function usually returns another function that performs some task.